MongoDB, Inc.

 Financial statements

 data from SEC XBRL filings.
 Values are as-reported; restatements supersede originals.
+Values reported in .

 Overview

 MongoDB is the developer data platform company whose mission is to empower developers to create, transform, and disrupt industries by unleashing the power of software and data.
 The foundation of our offering is the world’s leading, modern general purpose database.
 Organizations can deploy our database at scale in the cloud, on-premises, or in a hybrid environment.
-Built on our unique document-based architecture, our database is designed to meet the needs of organizations for performance, scalability, flexibility and reliability while maintaining the strengths of relational databases.
+Built on our unique document-based architecture, our database is designed to handle unstructured data and meet the needs of organizations for performance, scalability, flexibility and reliability while maintaining the strengths of relational databases.
 In addition to the database, our developer data platform includes a set of, tightly integrated, capabilities such as search, time series, data lifecycle, application-driven analytics and stream processing that allow developers to address a broader range of application requirements.
 Our business model combines the developer mindshare and adoption benefits of open source with the economic benefits of a proprietary software subscription business model.

 Many of our enterprise customers initially get to know our software by using Community Server, which is our free-to-download version of our database that includes the core functionality developers need to get started with MongoDB without all the features of our commercial platform.
-Our platform has been downloaded from our website more than 700 million times since February 2009.
+Our platform has been downloaded from our website more than 750 million times since February 2009.
 We also offer a free tier of Atlas, which provides access to our hosted database solution with limited processing power and storage, as well as certain operational limitations.
 As a result, with the availability of both Community Server and Atlas free tier offerings, our direct sales prospects are often familiar with our platform and may have already built applications using our technology.
 A core component of our growth strategy for Atlas and MongoDB Enterprise Advanced is to convert developers and their organizations who are already using Community Server or the free tier of Atlas to become customers of our commercial products and enjoy the benefits of either a self-managed or hosted offering.

-We believe the market for our offerings is large and growing.
 We have experienced rapid growth and have made substantial investments in developing our platform and expanding our sales and marketing footprint.
 We intend to continue to invest to grow our business to take advantage of our market opportunity.

 Macroeconomic and Other Factors